Analysis of the anomalous quartic $WWWW$ couplings at the LHeC and the FCC-he: The cross section of the process

+The first term is the contribution coming from the SM.
+The second term may contribute since the interference takes the contribution proportional to $\frac{f_{i}}{\Lambda^{4}}$.
+The last term includes the contribution of pure dim-8 due to the factor $\frac{f_{i}^{2}}{\Lambda^{8}}$ where $\Lambda$ is the high energy scale.
+The total cross section of the process $ep \rightarrow \nu_{e}W^{+}W^{-} j$ with the pure leptonic and semileptonic final states can be written as $\sigma_{tot}=\sigma_{SM}+\sigma_{int}+\sigma_{dim8}$ where the $\sigma_{SM}$ is the SM cross section with the leading order.
+On the other hand $\sigma_{int}$ is the interference between SM and the dim-8 term which is also a dim-8 contribution.
+Lastly, $\sigma_{dim8}$ represents the purely dim-$8^{2}$ contribution.
+We have shown the fit functions of the process for some anomalous quartic gauge couplings in the appendix.

-In the production of signal process, the effective Lagrangians with the anomalous quartic couplings are implemented to FeynRules package \cite{rul} and embedded into MadGraph$5_{-}$aMC$@$NLO \cite{mad} as a Universal FeynRules Output \cite{ufo}.
-For parton distribution functions, the CTEQ6L1 is adopted \cite{cteq}.
-In order to investigate the possibilities of $ep$ colliders as an option to sensitivity estimates on the anomalous quartic $WWWW$ couplings, we concentrate $ep \rightarrow \nu_{e}W^{+}W^{-} j$ signal processes.
-Here, we apply the following set of cuts in order to suppress the backgrounds and enhance the signal in the process $ep \rightarrow \nu_{e}W^{+}W^{-} j$ including the anomalous quartic $WWWW$ vertex.
+In the analysis, we apply the following set of cuts in order to suppress the backgrounds and enhance the signal in the process $ep \rightarrow \nu_{e}W^{+}W^{-} j$ including the anomalous quartic $WWWW$ vertex.
 For pure leptonic decay channel, these cuts are given by

 For semileptonic decay channel, applied cuts are